 - Use subheaders – It’s visually easier to digest, and it allows the reader to know exactly what they are getting into.

-- Don’t be salsey – if you have too much self promotion in your blog posts, this will leave a bad taste in your readers mouth.
+- Don’t be salsey – if you have too much self-promotion in your blog posts, this will leave a bad taste in your readers mouths.

 - Include data (and link to source) – if you make a large claim and have no data to back it up, you make it hard on yourself to be a credible source.